-¶ Then shall the Priest, kneeling down at the Lord's Table, say, in the name of all those who shall receive the Communion, this Prayer following.
+¶ Them shall the Bishop, kneeling darn at the Lord's Table, say, in the name of all those who shall receive the Commun-ion, this Prayer following.

-WE do not presume to come to this Thy Table, O merciful Lord, trusting in our own righteousness, but in thy manifold and great mercies.
+WE do presume to come to this Thy Table, O merciful Lord, trusting in our own righteousness, but in Thy manifold and great mercies.
 We are not worthy so much as to gather up the crumbs under Thy Table.
-But Thou art the same Lord, Whose property is always to have mercy: Grant us therefore, gracious Lord, so to eat the flesh of Thy dear Son Jesus Christ, and to drink His blood, that our sinful bodies may be made clean by His body, and our souls washed through His most precious blood, and that we may evermore dwell in Him, and He in us.
+But Thou art the same Lord, whose property is always to have mercy: Grant us therefore, gracious Lord, so to eat the flesh of Thy dear Son Jesus Christ, and to drink His blood, that our sinful bodies may; be made clean by His body, and our souls washed through His most precious blood, and that we may evermore dwell in Him, and He in us.
 Amen.

-¶ Then the Priest standing before the Table, hath so ordered the Bread and Wine, that he may with the more readiness and decency break the Bread before the People, and take the cup into his hands, he shall say the Prayer of Consecration, as followeth.
+¶ When the Bishop, standing before the Table, hath so ordered the Bread and Wine, that he may with the more readiness and decency break the Bread before the People, and take the Cup into his hands, he shalt say the Prayer of Consecration, as followeth.

-ALL glory be to Thee Almighty God, our heavenly Father, for that Thou, of Thy tender mercy, didst give Thine only Son Jesus Christ to suffer death upon the Cross for our redemption; Who made there (by his one oblation of Himself once offered) a full, perfect, and sufficient sacrifice, oblation, and satisfaction, for the sins of the whole world; and did institute, and in His holy Gospel command us to continue, a perpetual memory of that His precious death and sacrifice, until His coming again: For in the night in which He was betrayed, (a) He took Bread, and when He had given thanks (b) He brake it, and gave it to His disciples, saving, Take, eat, (c) this is my Body, which is given for you: do this in remembrance of Me.
-Likewise after supper, (d) He took the Cup; and when He had given thanks, He gave it to them, saying, Drink ve all of this; for
+ALL glory be to Thee, Almighty God, our heavenly Father, for that Thou of Thy tender mercy, didst give Thine only Son Jesus Christ to suffer death upon the Cross for our re-demption; Who made there, (by His one oblation of Himself once offered) a full, perfect, and sufficient sacrifice, oblation, and satisfaction, for the sins of the whole world; and did institute, and in His holy Gospel command us to continue, a perpetual memory of that His precious death and sacrifice, until His coming again: For in the night in which He was betraved. (a)

+He took Bread: and

+when He had given

+thanks, (b) He brake

+it, and gave it to His

+disciples, saying,

+Take, eat, (c) this is

+My Body, which is

+given for you; do this

+in remembrance of

+Me.
+Likewise, after

+supper, (d) He took

+the Cup; and when

+He had given thanks,